Non-Equilibrium Relativistic Core Collapse of Self-Interacting Dark Matter Halos -- Limits On Seed Black Hole Mass: Methods

 By substituting the metric and energy-momentum tensor into the Einstein field equations and the conservation laws ($\nabla_\mu T^{\mu\nu}=0$), we derive the complete set of hydrodynamic evolution equations \citep{Misner:1964je,Liebendoerfer:2000fw}:

 To close the system, we adopt an ideal gas EoS:

 where $\gamma$ is the adiabatic index.
 For the non-relativistic case, $\gamma=5/3$, recovering the standard relation Eq. \eqref{eq:EoS} via $\epsilon=\frac{3}{2}kT$.
-Furthermore, by expressing temperature in terms of specific internal energy $\epsilon$ and utilizing Eq. \eqref{eq:elambda} to eliminate $\lambda$, the heat flux equation \eqref{eq:qr} can be rewritten in mass coordinates as\footnote{The additional factor $4\pi R^2\rho$ arises from the coordinate transformation $\partial {A}/\partial r = 4\pi R^2 \rho$.
-Note that the scalar quantity $q$ appearing in Eqs. \eqref{eq:ms3}, \eqref{eq:ms5}, and \eqref{eq:ms7} actually represents $q^A$, therefore leading to the factor $4\pi R^2\rho$}:
+Furthermore, by expressing temperature in terms of specific internal energy $\epsilon$ and utilizing Eq. \eqref{eq:elambda} to eliminate $\lambda$, the heat flux equation \eqref{eq:qr} can be rewritten in mass coordinates as:

 Equations \eqref{eq:ms1} - \eqref{eq:ms10} constitute the generalized Misner-Sharp formalism, extended here to include the heat conduction term $q$.
 This system allows us to solve for the time evolution of the ten dynamical quantities ($R$, $U$, $m$, $\rho$, $P$, $\epsilon$, $w$, $\Gamma$, $\phi$, and $q$) given appropriate initial and boundary conditions.
 Notably, Eq. \eqref{eq:ms8} serves as the acceleration equation, replacing the hydrostatic equilibrium condition \eqref{eq:gravothermal2}.
 By transforming Eq. \eqref{eq:ms8} back to the spatial coordinate $r$ and taking the adiabatic limit ($q=0$), we recover the generalization of the TOV equation \citep{Tolman:1939jz,Oppenheimer:1939ne} to the non-static case: